aboutcode-org/scancode-toolkit/docs/source/cli-reference/basic-options.rst

         }

-    Here from the ``"detection_log": ["unknown-intro-followed-by-match"]`` added diagnostics information we get to know that there was a unknown intro license match, followed by proper detections, so we concluded the unknown intro to be a introduction to the following license and hence concluded the license from the license matches after the unknown detection.
+    Here from the ``"detection_log": ["unknown-intro-followed-by-match"]`` added diagnostics information we learn that there was an unknown intro license match, followed by proper detections, so we conclude the unknown intro to be an introduction to the following license and hence conclude the license from the license matches after the unknown detection.